Spitfire (LeAnn Rimes album)

-Spitfire is the eleventh studio album by American country music singer LeAnn Rimes.
+Spitfire is the thirteenth studio album by American country music singer LeAnn Rimes.
 It was first released in the United Kingdom and Australia on April 15, 2013, by Curb Records via digital download and a CD release followed in the United Kingdom on April 22, 2013, while in Australia and Germany the CD was released on April 26, 2013.
 In the United States and Canada, the album was released exclusively to Walmart stores on June 4, 2013.
 It is the final album released by Rimes under her contract with Curb Records.

-It garnered positive, mixed, and negative reviews by music critics.
-Many praised Rimes' for her third country album in a row and stated that the album was one of Rimes' best so far, while others criticized the album for the subject topics in the songs and none being "commercially" suited for radio.
+The album garnered mixed reviews from music critics.
+Many praised Rimes for her third country album in a row and stated that the album was one of Rimes's best so far, while others criticized the album for the subject topics in the songs and none being "commercially" suited for radio.

 Following its release in the UK, the album debuted at number seven on the UK Country Albums Chart and peaked at number three the following week.
 In Australia, on the week of May 6, 2013, the album entered the Australian Country Album Chart at number forty and peaked at number nineteen.
 Meanwhile, in the US, the album peaked at number thirty-six on the Billboard 200, while on the Billboard Top Country Albums chart it peaked at number nine.